pietro-sillano/pietro-sillano.github.io/index.md

 I'm currently a **Physics student**  in my second year in Msc.
 Physics of Complex Systems at the University of Turin.
 My main interest of research is **BioPhysics** and **Statistical Physics**.

 In September I start working on my Msc Thesis with **Angelo Rosa** at [SISSA](https://www.sissa.it/sbp/research/research.php) in Trieste.
-The work will be on numerical simulation (MD and Montecarlo) of constrained biopolymers dynamics.
+The work will be on Models and Simulations of constrained chromatine.

 I'm also a member of a non-profit research organization: the Machine Learning Journal Club!
 We are located mainly in Turin, Italy.
-Check out our works on our [Website](https://www.mljc.it/).
+Check out our works and active projects on our [Website](https://www.mljc.it/).

 ---